Your Life Can Change in a Matter of Seconds

 The consequences of TBIs spine injuries are enormous both for their victims and their caregivers.
 Sufferers of brain injuries will need trauma care, rehabilitation, and individualized support to maintain productive lives.
 The emotional and financial burdens can be overwhelming and often leave victims and their families devastated by stress and anxiety.

 At the Overett Group, our firm understands the fears and anxieties associated with a traumatic brain injury, especially if it was sustained due to another’s negligence.
-Our Long Beach personal injury attorney may be able to help you obtain the full and maximum compensation you need to ease your concerns.
+Our Long Beach brain injury attorney may be able to help you obtain the full and maximum compensation you need to ease your concerns.

 At the Overett Group, we know that those who sustain a traumatic brain injury face a lifetime of medical needs along with substantial financial and personal assistance.
 Our injury attorney is sensitive to the unique circumstances that TBIs create.
 Our firm is dedicated to provide the compassionate and aggressive representation needed in your claim.